strongtyped/strongtyped.github.io/source/_posts/2014-05-11-reactive-programming-try-future.markdown

 More precisely, in a way, `Future[Z]` is the same as `Callback[Z] => Unit`, which is the same as `(Try[Z] => Unit) => Unit`.

-This _bi-duality_ turns out to transform synchronous computations into asynchronous ones.
+This _bi-duality_ turns out to transform synchronous `Try` computations into asynchronous `Future` computations.

 Materializing (failure and) latency using `mkFuture`
 ----------------------------------------------------